nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   relevant tasks `SO4` and later type `findtask SO4` to find all these related tasks.
 As a reminder, if the order should be deleted, SalesNote will automatically remove the tasks tagged to that order for you.
 * The number after the 'SO' prefix **must correspond to the id of an existing order**.
-* The date that accompanies tasks should be keyed in one of the following formats:
+* The date field should follow one of the following formats.
+Note that the field is case-insensitive (e.g. 08 NOV 2021 would also work):

   Format | Example
     --------|------------------